Martyn Waghorn is now in his third season at Derby County and has been a key player since arriving at the club in the summer of 2018.

 He spent four years at the King Power Stadium but in that time enjoyed time on loan with Hull City, Millwall and Wigan Athletic.
 He later joined the Latics on a permanent basis and after a season at the DW Stadium he moved north of the border to Rangers in 2015.

 In his two seasons in Scotland, Waghorn’s goalscoring record was impressive.
-He netted 44 goals in 78 appearances and helped Rangers secure promotion back to the Scottish Premier League.
+He netted 44 goals in 78 appearances and helped Rangers secure promotion back to the top-flight of Scottish football.

-His clinical streak continued as he moved to Portman Road at the start of last season.
+His clinical streak continued as he moved to Portman Road at the start of the 2017/18 season.
 He finished Ipswich’s top goalscorer with 16 goals before his move to the Rams.